mluerig/personal-homepage/_posts/2023-11-03-cv-forum-lund/2023-11-03-cv-forum-lund.md

 ---
 title: Computer vision Forum in Lund (Sep.
 18th - 22nd 2023)
-description: "How we organized a small conference on computer vision in ecology and evolutionary biology"
 date: 2023-11-03
 tags:
 - academia
 - meetings
 - computer vision
-image: "a-team.jpg"
 ---

 # Background